 The Annual Population Survey, an ONS sample survey, asks a question on religious affiliation, although comparisons with the census should be treated with caution for methodological reasons.
 Between 2005 and 2010 the proportion of respondents reporting to be Christian fell from 77 per cent to 70 per cent, the proportion reporting no religion increased from 16 per cent to 21 per cent and the proportion reporting to be Muslim increased from 3.8 per cent to 4.8 per cent.
 The question changed in 2011 to be consistent with the census question.
 In 2011, 63.1 per cent reported to be Christian, 27.9 per cent as having no religion and 4.8 per cent as Muslim.

-This publication follows the 2011 Census Population and Household Estimates for England & Wales.
-The census provides estimates of the characteristics of all people and households in England and Wales on census night.
+This publication follows previous releases of census data including household and population totals and local authority level Key Statistics tables.
+The census provides estimates of the characteristics of all people and households in England and Wales on census day.
 These are produced for a variety of users including government, local and unitary authorities, business and communities.
 The census provides population statistics from a national to local level.
-This short story discusses the results for England & Wales.
+This bulletin discusses the results at the national level for England and Wales.

-2001 Census data are available via the Neighbourhood Statistics website.
+Both 2001 and 2011 Census data are available via the Neighbourhood Statistics website.
 Relevant table numbers are provided in all download files within this publication.

 Interactive data visualisations developed by ONS are also available to aid interpretation of the results.

 Future releases from the 2011 Census will include more detail in cross tabulations, and tabulations at other geographies.
-These include wards, health areas, parliamentary constituencies, postcode sectors and national parks.
 Further information on future releases is available online in the 2011 Census Prospectus.

 ONS has ensured that the data collected meet users' needs via an extensive 2011 Census outputs consultation process in order to ensure that the 2011 Census outputs will be of increased use in the planning of housing, education, health and transport services in future years.